12 East Coast Getaways Locals Want to Keep Secret

 Rehoboth Beach may get the glory, but laid-back Lewes doesn’t seem to mind.
 On the contrary, this sleepy little town likes it that.
 The promise of peace and quiet is what draws relaxation-seekers to this placid part of the Delaware shore.
 Well that, plus scenic trails, bird sanctuaries, family-run restaurants, B&Bs, and a farmers market (held Saturdays between May and November).
 Don’t miss these top 20 family beaches to visit this summer.

 Don’t let its small size fool you, Rowayton, an atmospheric district of Norwalk, packs a lot into 1.4 square miles.
 This former oystering hub has turned into a prosperous (yet remarkably unpretentious) community and is undeniably picturesque with its boatyards, well-maintained public beach, compact parks, and pedestrian-friendly streets.
 A meal at the Restaurant at Rowayton Seafood is not to be missed.
 Locals love the coastal lifestyle, and best-kept-secret vibe—and would prefer to keep it that way.
-You’ll want to visit these other small towns that make a great (and cheap!) weekend getaway.

 Sullivan’s Island, South Carolina